 Snowdonia National Park is one of the most scenic and stunning destinations in the United Kingdom.
 Covering over 800 square miles, the park is home to the highest mountain in Wales, Mount Snowdon, as well as countless lakes, rivers, and valleys.
 Taking a Snowdonia National Park roadtrip is an unforgettable experience that will leave you in awe of the natural world that surrounds you.

 As you journey through the park, you will encounter a variety of breathtaking landscapes.
-From rolling hills and valleys to dramatic mountain ranges and rugged coastline, Snowdonia is a region of incredible contrasts.
+From rolling hills and valleys to dramatic mountain ranges and rugged coastline, Snowdonia is a region of incredible beauty and contrasts.

 One of the most popular routes through Snowdonia is the A498, which runs from Beddgelert, North of Pormerion to Capel Curig in a North Eastern direction.
 This road takes you through the heart of the national park and offers stunning views of the surrounding mountains and lakes.
 As you drive along this route, you will encounter some of the most iconic sights in the park, including the picturesque village of Betws-y-Coed and the stunning Llyn Gwynant.

 Betws-y-Coed is like the crossroads of Snowdonia, where the A470 and the A5 connect, taking you up towards the North Wales coast.
 From here you can pick up the ‘470 and drive all the way up to Llandudno.
 This part of the route is particularly scenic with plenty of photographic opportunities!

 You’ll pass through the gorgeous town of Bullith Wells.
 Pop in for a coffee at the ‘Cwtch Cafe’ before seeking out Buffalo Bill, and the beautiful river Wye.